billy-inn/billy-inn.github.io/source/_posts/2016-04-26-gsoc-2016-inferring-infobox-template-class-mappings-from-wikipedia-and-wikidata.markdown

 - Implement the ideas in [this paper](http://www.dbs.ifi.lmu.de/~tresp/papers/p271.pdf) on DBpedia.
 - Use cross-validation to evaluate the performance on link prediction task.

+**Week 12 (7.24-7.30)**

+- More experiments about tensor factorization on DBpedia.
+But the results are not that good.

+**Week 13 (7.31-8.6)**

+- Read papers about graph embeddings and applications on knowledge base: [TransE](http://papers.nips.cc/paper/5071-translating-embeddings-for-modeling-multi-relational-data.pdf) and [HOLE](http://arxiv.org/pdf/1510.04935.pdf)
+- Apply the ideas in above paper on DBpedia.
+However, the results are still not that good compared to the results presented in the paper.
+- Use grid search to find the optimal parameter setting to improve the performance.